thuratundev/asianflix/README.md

 We extend our gratitude to the Flutter community and all contributors for their support and valuable contributions to this project.

-Thank you for using the Korea Series Movie App! 🙌

----

-*Disclaimer: This app is not affiliated with or endorsed by any specific movie studio or production company.
-All movie content is sourced from publicly available APIs.*
+*Disclaimer: This application is developed solely for educational purposes and is not intended for commercial use.
+All content, including images and data, is sourced from publicly available APIs and web sources.*